dc217863/CarND-Vehicle-Detection-P5/README.md

 Using all channels of the 'color space' increases the execution time but also brings an increase in the accuracy.
 The lost execution time was partly gained by increasing the 'pixels per cell' parameter from 8 to 16.

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 The training data was split into to train the Classifier (80%) and the rest to test the classifier.

 I trained a linear SVM using the default attributes using only the HOG features (without using color histogram and spatial binning) with an accuracy of 98.2%.

-###Sliding Window Search
+### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The 'find_cars' function (in utils.py) combines HOG feature extraction along with a sliding window search algorithm.
 The HOG features are extracted for the entire image (or a selected part) and then these features are sub-sampled according to the size of the window and then fed to the classifier.
 The classifier then makes a prediction and a list of rectangles corresponding to a 'car' prediction is returned in the function.

 The image below shows the results using a single scale of window size on an example image:

-![alt text][image3]
+![][image3]

 In the function 'find_cars_multiple_sized_windows', several scales for the window sizes were explored.
 A final configuration of small(1x), medium (1.5x, 2x) and large(3x) windows were seen to best fit the needs.